 Tires – Air compresses in cold weather, and the same is true for the air in your tires.
 This means your drivers may need to add more air to the tires of your fleet vehicles during the winter months to keep them within the recommended range.
 They should check treads are good, and that there aren’t any obvious defects such as knots that could cause a tire to blow out.

-Windows – Checks for cracks in the windows, especially the windshield, should take place.
+Windows – Checks for cracks in the windows, especially the windshield that may get worse in colder weather

 Forward sensors – Sensors and turn signals should be tested.

-Make pre and post-inspections a breeze with Whip Around software.
-Drivers can conduct inspections right from their mobile device, notify you immediately if there is an issue with their vehicle, and even alert you to issues when they are on the road.
-Inspection forms can be customized to fit the needs of your fleet, and vehicle reports can be accessed and managed with the click of a button.
-Download your free trial today, and see for yourself how Whip Software can simplify fleet management and help your drivers stay safe this winter!
+Your inspection forms can also be customized to fit the needs of your fleet, and vehicle reports can be accessed and managed with the click of a button.
+Start your free trial today, and see for yourself how Whip Software can simplify fleet management and help your drivers stay safe this winter.